scoir/test_automation_exam/Assignment.md

 1. In the confirmation process, be sure you are creating a "High School Student".
 Use any high school available in the typeahead.
 Pick any graduation year.
 Enter any valid zip code.

 ## How to get to the student user profile
-1. Log in with a test user
+1. Log in with a test user: [https://sif.scoir.rocks/signin](https://sif.scoir.rocks/signin)
 1. On the upper right hand corner of the screen click the 3 stacked bars, also known as a [hamburger menu](https://en.wikipedia.org/wiki/Hamburger_button)
 1. Click "My Profile"
 1. On the left rail of the screen, click "Test Scores"